git4example/genai-fsx-workshop-on-eks-auto/content/100_module1_eks_fsxl/110_DeployAmazonFSxLustreCSIDriverToEKS.md

 In this section, the following steps will guide you to deploy CSI Driver of Amazon FSx for Lustre.
 As a prerequisite step you will have to set the environment variables, create a service account & IAM poilcy with role ARN.
 Then proceed with the CSI driver deployment for FSx for lustre filesystem.

+## Describe what the CSI driver is used for? and is it required for Static provisioned PVs which are claimed through PVC?

 Below steps to ensure that you are operating from the right AWS region and in the right working directory with the access to the EKS cluster.